 By Natasha von Geldern

-Do you fancy a hike in the Dolomites?
+Do you fancy hiking in Italy?
+Hiking in the Dolomites is amazing!
 Why not pin this post to help you plan!